ansible/ansible/docs/docsite/rst/porting_guide_2.4.rst

 Initial playbook relative group_vars and host_vars
 --------------------------------------------------

 In Ansible versions prior to 2.4, the inventory system would maintain context of the initial playbook that was executed.
-This allowed successively included playbooks to inherit playbook file relative ``group_vars`` and ``host_vars``.
+This allowed successively included playbooks to inherit playbook file-relative ``group_vars`` and ``host_vars``.

-After reviewing the history of this code, and comparing the outcome with expectations, we decided to not port this functionality into the new inventory system.
-This decision was made to reduce unexpected behavior, supporting a system of least surprise.

-The reasons this conclusion was met, was due to the intial playbook being considered part of the inventory and due to giving special treatment and meaning to the initial playbook and not successive included playbooks.
+Due to some behavioral inconsistencies, this functionality will not be included in the new inventory system starting with Ansible version 2.4.3.

-Alternatives to this behavior in 2.4 can be achieved by using inventory file relative ``group_vars`` and ``host_vars``, ``vars_files``, or ``include_vars``.
+Similar functionality can still be achieved by using inventory file relative ``group_vars`` and ``host_vars``, ``vars_files``, or ``include_vars``.

 Deprecated
 ==========